Conny Ivarsson

 Conny Ivarsson (born 15 April 1965) is a Swedish former speedway rider.
 He earned 40 caps for the Sweden national speedway team.

 Speedway career

 Ivarsson was a leading speedway rider during the 1980s.
 He reached the final of the Speedway World Championship in the 1988 Individual Speedway World Championship.

-He rode in the top tier of British Speedway during the 1987 British League season, riding for Swindon Robins.
+Ivarsson rode in the top tier of British Speedway during the 1987 British League season, riding for Swindon Robins.

 Family

-His brother Claes Ivarsson was also an international speedway rider.
+Ivarsson's brother Claes was also an international speedway rider.